 If you can provide your call center reps with guides and protocol sheets that are complete and easy to use during a call, then your reps can improve their quality and serve the customer better without having to memorize everything.
 I'll explain...

-Watch how better guides can improve QA and CSAT
+How better procedural guides can improve QA and CSAT scores

 What goes into a Quality Assurance (QA) score anyway?

-While your QA guide/scorecard will surely differ from another call center's QA guide/scorecard, they all typically incorporate elements from these three main areas:
+While your quality assurance guide/scorecard will surely differ from another call center's QA guide/scorecard, they all typically incorporate elements from these three main areas:

 - Communication (e.g. agent used correct grammar/terms)

 - Soft skills (e.g. agent acted professional, demonstrated active listening, empathy)